shahroze93/CryptoForager/README.md

 ## Project Description

 An App for searching up pricing and other information on cryptocurrencies.
-The project will append prices, 24hr change in price, 24 trade volume, Market Cap and images of the cryptocurrency coins from the coinrank api that I will be using.
+The project will append prices, 24hr change in price, 24 trade volume, Market Cap and images of the cryptocurrency coins from the coingecko api that I will be using.

 ## API and Data Sample